A visitor to Versailles in the 1750s

 24th September I rose at six o’clock to go to Versailles as agreed.
 Dr Lindhult came to me at half past six and since I had promised to ask Mr Suther, I first went to him, while Dr Lindhult went to Lieutenant Freitack, where we all would meet.
 Mr Suther did not want to go, but he resolved with me to go anyway.
 We all gathered at Lieutenant Freitack’s from where we, after having had breakfast with wine and bread, set off for the journey.
 Mr Suther and I took to travel in a pot de chambre, which cost each of us 3 livres 10 sols.
 We left Paris at eight o’clock and arrived in Versailles at half past nine.
 We went to an inn to accommodate our wigs and thence to the palace, where anyone who desires is allowed to enter and stroll in the splendid gallery.
 The first room was adorned with the most magnificent piece of painting in the ceiling,⨯ which depicts Olympus with all the gods assembled around Jupiter and Juno along with the Parnassus with Apollo and all the Muses.⨯⨯

-[MR’s marginal note:] The great painters Raphael, Rigaud, Guido [Reni], and le Brun are the authors of most of these pieces of art.
+[RM’s marginal note:] The great painters Raphael, Rigaud, Guido [Reni], and le Brun are the authors of most of these pieces of art.

-⨯⨯ [MR’s marginal note:] N.B. this painted ceiling is said to have been painted by the great Le Moyne and it is one of the largest paintings in the world.
+⨯⨯ [RM’s marginal note:] N.B. this painted ceiling is said to have been painted by the great Le Moyne and it is one of the largest paintings in the world.
 However, when its master had finished his work, because of some personal grudge that the prime minister harboured towards him [illegible], he was asked what he demanded in compensation and how much the paint had cost, whereupon he became so furious that he immediately stabbed himself to death.

 Versailles, salon d'Hercule